Dragontailonfire/jmeter-setu-challenge/README.md

 1. Unzip and save the downloaded JMeter file.
 2. Open the `jmeter.bat` file from the `bin` folder.
 3. Navigate to the project folder and open the `Setu_api_main.jmx` file.
-4. Give the file path in the View Results Tree listener for the xml file generation.
+4. Give the file path in the View Results Tree listener for the XML file generation.
 5. Run the project from within JMeter and view the result in using the View Results Tree.

 ## 5. Generating reports
 1. APDEX report generation command (run from the `bin` folder) - `jmeter -n -t <folder-path>\jmeter-setu-challenge\Setu_api_main.jmx -l <folder-path>\jmeter-setu-challenge\Results\RunResult.xml -e -o <folder-path>\jmeter-setu-challenge\Results`
-2. An `xml` file is generated that contains exhastive information about the execution from the View Results Tree listener.
+2. An `XML` file is generated that contains exhaustive information about the execution from the View Results Tree listener.
 (RunResult.xml in project root)

 ## 6. Planned enhancements
-1. Using an in-house solution for verifying the callback funcitonality instead of 3rd party API.
+1. Using an in-house solution for verifying the callback functionality instead of 3rd party API.
-2. Create pretty `.html` report from `.xml` result file.
+2. Create pretty `.html` report from `.XML` result file.

 ## 6. References
 1. Challenge repo - https://gitlab.com/setu-lobby/test-automation-test/blob/master/README.md